ncneal/getdata_011/README.md

 * cols - the variable we assing this list to

-#### Select'xtest' and 'xtrain' data frames and add 'dataset' variable
+#### Select 'xtest' and 'xtrain' data frames and add 'dataset' variable
 Columns that are not contained in the 'cols' object are removed from 'xtest' and 'xtrain' data sets and a varable is added to 'xtest' and 'xtrain' data sets so we know which data set the observation came from when we combine them into one table.